Formula SAE: Concept

 The concept behind Formula SAE is that a fictional manufacturing company has contracted a student design team to develop a small Formula-style race car.
 The prototype race car is to be evaluated for its potential as a production item.
 The target marketing group for the race car is the non-professional weekend autocross racer.
 Each student team designs, builds and tests a prototype based on a series of rules, whose purpose is both ensuring on-track safety (the cars are driven by the students themselves) and promoting clever problem solving.
+There are combustion and electric divisions of the competition, primarily only differing in their rules for powertrain.

 The prototype race car is judged in a number of different events.
 The points schedule for most Formula SAE events is:

 In addition to these events, various sponsors of the competition provide awards for superior design accomplishments.
 For example, best use of E-85 ethanol fuel, innovative use of electronics, recyclability, crash worthiness, analytical approach to design, and overall dynamic performance are some of the awards available.
 At the beginning of the competition, the vehicle is checked for rule compliance during the Technical Inspection.
 Its braking ability, rollover stability and noise levels are checked before the vehicle is allowed to compete in the dynamic events (Skidpad, Autocross, Acceleration, and Endurance).

 Large companies, such as General Motors, Ford, and Chrysler, can have staff interact with more than 1000 student engineers.
 Working in teams of anywhere between two and 30, these students have proven themselves to be capable of producing a functioning prototype vehicle.

 The volunteers for the design judging include some of the racing industry's most prominent engineers and consultants including the late Carroll Smith, Bill Mitchell, Doug Milliken, Claude Rouelle, Jack Auld, John LePlante, Ron Tauranac, and Bryan Kubala.

 Today, the competition has expanded and includes more than 12 events all over the world.
 For example, Formula Student is a similar SAE-sanctioned event in the UK, as well as Formula SAE Australasia (Formula SAE-A) taking place in Australia.
 The Verein Deutscher Ingenieure (VDI) holds the Formula Student Germany competition at the Hockenheimring.

 In 2007, an offshoot called Formula Hybrid was inaugurated.
 It is similar to Formula SAE, except all cars must have gasoline-electric hybrid power plants.
 The competition takes place at the New Hampshire International Speedway.

 In 2010, the Formula Student Electric was inaugurated, which requires the students to build a fully electrically powered racing vehicle.

 In 2017, the Formula Student Driverless was inaugurated.